 The timely approval, permitting, and completion of interconnection facilities is crucial to the successful implementation of SDG&E's renewable portfolio.
-The completion of the East

-County ("ECO") Substation and the Drew Switchyard, as well as the interconnection of fivesix renewable projects to the Imperial Valley ("IV") Substation, have all been positive developments.
-However, issues may arise as a result of changes in flow pattern, transmission facility planning, or the interconnection process itself that could impact project development timelines.
+The completion of the East County ("ECO") Substation and the Drew Switchyard, as well as the interconnection of six renewable projects to the Imperial Valley ("IV") Substation, have all been positive developments.
+However, issues may arise as a result of transmission facility planning that could impact project development timelines.
 SDG&E monitors these issues, and also actively participates in the CAISO's Transmission Planning Process ("TPP") by responding to competitive solicitations and proposing its own projects where appropriate, as discussed below.